verajosemanuel/Master-Thesis-project/README.md

 4. resumen.sh

-	bash script to be included for adding some specific text extraction exemplifying how to get some data from douments due to any department needs.
+	bash script to be included for adding some specific text extraction exemplifying how to get data summary from every document (as term matrix) fullfilling specific department needs.

 5. some data files

-	- pdf_metadata.csv
+	- pdf_metadata.csv (table containing the extracted metadata via extraccion.sh from every pdf document)
+	- files.csv (preliminary file type count)
-	- test.csv
+	- procesado.csv ()

 	The documents used for this project are protected under confidentiality agreements so, they are not included in this repository.